 Impact Awards 2023

 Applications for the Mates in Mind Impact Awards 2023 are now closed.
-We're looking forward to the event on the 19 May.
+More details will be released in due course.

-Please be aware that you can only Supporters can enter all categories of the awards.
+Please be aware that you can only enter these awards if you are a Mates in Mind Supporter.
 If you are interested in becoming a supporter, click here to arrange a callback.

-"In memory of my husband Chris, I am delighted to be presenting this year’s winner of The Wiles Award.
+"In memory of my husband Chris, I was delighted to present this year’s winner of The Wiles Award.
 It makes me feel proud and happy to know there is so much awareness happening in the workplace by individuals that clearly go above and beyond to help raise awareness of mental health and help reduce the stigma of mental ill-health in the workplace.

 By starting conversations about mental health, we encourage people to open up about their struggles, it helps create a more supportive environment in which preventative measures can be put in place.
 The Wiles Award recognises those who go above and beyond in their efforts to help others, and in doing so, it helps to foster a culture of compassion and understanding that can help prevent tragedies in the future.
 The Wiles Award looks to recognise those who champion the importance of positive mental health, support others and spot the signs when someone could be struggling, which could just save a life."

 Michelle Wiles - Patron